My main goal at Tidy Repo is to protect you from all the problems that…

 If you’re looking to make your data table responsive, there are two options to pay attention to.
 The first is the checkbox marked “Responsive” which will ensure that the table is flexible and responds to your device width.
 The second is “Limit table layout”, which will make sure that the table doesn’t break the container.
 But, if you’re table has several rows, it actually might be a good idea to leave this option unchecked, and allow users to scroll horizontally through data.

 Tables generated by the plugin are completely sortable and filterable on the front-end.
-So users can quickly paginate through entires, use a search bar to filter to only the data they need, or re-sort data based on certain rows.
+So users can quickly paginate through entries, use a search bar to filter to only the data they need or re-sort data based on certain rows.
 If you enable the “Table tools” option, users on your site will also be able to export your table as a CSV, Excel file, PDF, copy, or print it out with the click of a button.

 You can also spawn charts based on your data sources, right from the table editor. wpDataTables uses Google Chart Tools to create SVG + HTML charts right on your site.
 Just remember that in order to make a chart work properly on your site, you need to include both a column and row for your data.
-You can chose from Pie Chart, Line Chart, Area Chart, and Column chart.
+You can choose from Pie Chart, Line Chart, Area Chart, and Column chart.
 Like your tables, these charts will be fully responsive, and actually keep things pretty performant, given what it generates.
 I’d recommend checking out the demo’s on the plugin’s website to see how that works.

 Lots of Customization